webmessia-h/DNS-Proxy/README.md

 ## Testing

-This project includes a test script located at `assets/tests/test.sh`.
+This project includes a test script which uses `dnsperf`, it is located at `assets/tests/test.sh`.
 Before running the test, you need to give it execution permission:

 ```sh
 chmod +x assets/tests/test.sh